 In a co-employment relationship, both the business and the PEO share certain employer responsibilities.
 The PEO typically processes payroll, withholds and pays payroll taxes, maintains workers’ compensation coverage, administers employee benefits and provides human resources guidance.
 This leaves you to manage regular business operations, like providing products and services to customers, and making decisions about which employees to hire or terminate.

-How to choose a PEO
+How to choose a professional employer organization

 To choose the right PEO for your business, shop the co-employment market just as you would for any other strategic business need.
 Look for PEOs that: